HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_union_find.md

         int groupID = curIndex; // namely the index of root object

         // <=== this is the new stuff!!
-        // step 2, update the parent id of object a and a's every ancestor to be
+        // step 2, update the parent id of the object and all its direct ancestors to be
-        // the group id, namely the id of the root object curIndex = a;
+        // the group id, namely the id of the root object curIndex = index;
         while (curIndex != groupID) {
             int parentID = parentIDs[curIndex];
             parentIDs[curIndex] = groupID;